 There is a need for a degree in chemistry, analytical chemistry or biology.
-These courses give you a solid grasp of the analytical skills and skills required in the scientific and laboratory and forensic science professions.
+These courses give you a solid grasp of the analytical skills.
+As well as other skills required in the scientific and laboratory and forensic science professions.

-These courses also keep many other career options open if you change your mind or find it hard to get a job as a forensic scientist after graduation.
+These courses also keep many other career options open.
+In case you change your mind or find it hard to get a job as a forensic scientist after graduation.

 Next comes the practical learning.
 So pursue a Training Program!

-Upon the completion of a degree program, pursue technician or trainee positions under the supervision of a senior forensic scientist because on-the-job training is very crucial for any kind of analytical role.
+Upon the completion of a degree program, pursue technician or trainee positions under the supervision of a senior forensic scientist.
+Remember on-the-job training is very crucial for any kind of analytical role.
 Many employers have training programs in place for new graduates while others have specific probationary periods.